 - New, clean oil is amber in color

 - As engine oil gets darker, it can indicate:

 - The presence of additives that cause the oil to darken during normal

 Next, let’s talk about the engine oil colors that indicate problems.

-Thick, black, or very dark motor oil usually indicates that your oil has been exposed to dirt or dust contaminants that lead to a soot build-up.
+Thick, very dark, or black engine oil usually indicates that your oil has been exposed to dirt or dust contaminants that lead to a soot build-up.
 Direct injection gasoline engines produce soot over time that causes standard motor oil to turn black and thick.
-Soot is a byproduct of incomplete combustion and since soot particles are less than one micron in size they typically do not cause much engine wear.
+Soot is a byproduct of incomplete combustion and since soot particles are less than one micron in size, they typically do not cause much engine wear.

 The problem with soot happens when the soot particles begin to agglomerate into larger wear-causing contaminants.
-This is where the black thick texture may come from.
+This is where the dark engine oil and thick texture may come from.

 These are the big color indicators to look out for in your oils and lubes.
 As you have learned there is no sure-fire way to know what is wrong with your oil by just looking, however, these are some indicators that it may be time to replace or look into what is wrong with your storage.

-We hope very much that you have learned something new.
-If you're in need of automotive lubricants feel free to reach out to us!
+We hope you have learned something new.
+If you’re in need of automotive lubricants feel free to reach out to us!
 If you are new to the SC Fuels blog, then consider subscribing for more useful and interesting topics!